-Laura completed a DPhil in Education with the Learning and New Technologies research group in 2015.
-She has since contributed to a number of research projects at the Department of Education and the Oxford Internet Institute.
-A strong advocate of inclusive participatory methodologies and action research, she continues to practice in a school environment, supporting students with Specific Learning Difficulties (SpLD).
+Laura completed a DPhil in Education with the Learning and New Technologies research group at the Department of Education in 2015, and also holds an MSc in Evidence for Public Policy and Practice from the Institute of Education.
+She is a strong advocate of participatory methodologies and action research.

 Publications